-What Is A Bullet Journal Daily Log (and 13 daily spread inspirations)
+What Is A Bullet Journal Daily Log

-In this post, you’ll learn everything you need to know about a Bullet Journal page idea to plan your day – a daily log, which is one of the most important building blocks of the system.
+In this blog post, we’ll be talking about one of the basic Bullet Journal page ideas – a Bullet Journal daily log, which is one of the most important building blocks of the system.

 And I believe you should try many different things with this planning method before figuring out what works best for you.
 And I must say that sometimes my planning needs to change, and I use a daily log myself.